-And finally, there’s the whole relationship side that goes with media.
-Much of what happens in the media buying world isn’t based on logic, but on relationships.
+And finally, there’s the whole relationship side of media buying.
+Much of what happens isn’t based on logical decision-making but on relationships.

-In fact, what you are actually buying is a placement that has a “space” and “time” factor.
-Your advert will appear in a particular “space” at a particular “time”.
+Think about what happens when you buy media.
+What is it you’re actually buying?
+You’re buying a product that has a “space” and a “time”.
+Your advert appears in a specific “space” for a specific “time”.